pynbody/tangos/docs/first_steps.md

 If you want to build the database used for the [analysis tutorials](data_exploration.md), you should import all of the above.
 However you can also download the ready-made database file if you don't want to go through importing three separate simulations.

+As a final example, you can also [import a simulation using yt](using_with_yt.md) as the underlying library.